Touch Football Australia

-As TFA’s High Performance Manager, Wayne is responsible for the overall delivery of the High Performance Program which includes all National Youth, Open, Masters and Referee Squads.
+As TFA’s General Manager, High Performance and Pathways, Wayne is responsible for the overall delivery of the High Performance Program which includes all National Youth, Open, Masters and Referee Squads.
 Wayne is looking forward to supporting all of the organisation’s objectives in this next strategic cycle.
 More specifically, ensuring our National Squads continue to thrive at every level we participate as either a player or referee.
 He is also looking forward to ensuring that all Squads are continuing to work hard in this cycle and hopefully defending the World Cup trophy in 2019.

 Luke’s primary Role is to drive the development of Commercial Competitions program, ultimately establishing TFA Commercial Competitions & product offerings throughout the country.
 In the short-term Luke’s focus will be on converting targeted unaffiliated competitions, Rugby League club and other prospects into TFA Commercial Competition licence holders.